askfrsltn/skills_profile_dashboard/README.md

 #### 1.2	User Stories
 This web-site is built for Full Stack Development **Students** and  **Developers** pursuing carreer in this field
-* As a **beginner student** I want to undesrtand what I will learn during the course and set up a baseline using an assessment
+* As a **Potential FSD student** I want to undesrtand what I will learn during the course and set up a baseline using an assessment
-* As a FSD **student** I want to undesrtand (a) What’s  is the full scope of skills I am dealing with and (b) which skills still need to be reinforced with practice
+* As a **Active FSD Student** I want to undesrtand (a) What’s  is the full scope of skills I am dealing with and (b) which skills still need to be reinforced with practice
 * As a **Junior developer** I want to have a simple electronic dashboard with realistic assessement of my practical and theoretical knowledge use it during a job application process
-* As a **qualified professional**  I want to understand quickly what assignments I can practically cope with as a developer, and which areas still need to be reinforced
+* As a **Qualified professional**  I want to understand quickly what assignments I can practically cope with as a developer, and which areas still need to be reinforced

 #### 1.3 Strategy Plain
-- **Goal** - develop application to help user develop skills profile document with simple and logical visual representation of acquired paractical and theoretical skills acquired during FSD course.
+- **Goal** - develop an application to help user develop skills profile document with simple and logical visual representation of acquired paractical and theoretical skills acquired during FSD course.

-A major purpose of the application to be able to revisit all the elements learnt during FSD course and assess individual ability to apply the knowledge in practice, at work.
+Major purpose of the application to be able to revisit all the elements learnt during FSD course and assess individual ability to apply the knowledge in practice, at work.
 It gives confidence to an applicant and understanding where to focus next.

 #### 1.4 Scope Plain
 - **Content**
-    - an app needs to have 3 pages - 1)landing/explanation and login, 2) Scoring Page with summary section 3) Final output preview - dashboard page
+    - an app needs to have 3 pages - 1) Landing/explanation and login, 2) Scoring Page with summary section 3) Final output preview - dashboard page
-    - In order to structure the content correctly Full scope of FUll Stack Developer 9 modules was analysed and broken down into smaller elements (see the table in [GoogleSheets file](https://docs.google.com/spreadsheets/d/1SpufglcNxwii_YfiRx_VtilaV6URxorlfLOkcrcpS8o/edit?usp=sharing)).
+    - In order to structure the content correctly a scope of Full Stack Developer 9 modules was analysed and broken down into smaller elements (see the table in [GoogleSheets file](https://docs.google.com/spreadsheets/d/1SpufglcNxwii_YfiRx_VtilaV6URxorlfLOkcrcpS8o/edit?usp=sharing)).
 The elements will be used to build a structure of scorecards for Projects and Theory elements (see attachment) assessment.
 In simle word - 1 scoring element on the table will be represented by 1 scorecard on a page.
     - Standard Scoring Logic will be based on 3 choices both for projects and for theory.
 For Theory - this logic needs to be based on level of individual ability to aply certain study element in practice (60% - familiar, 80% - practially applied at least once during the projects,100% -  learnt and used on th eprojects up to the level when the assessor can teach others).
 For Projects - each project will have a score based on awarded mark (60% - pass, 80% - merit or 100%-disticntion)
     - A final output - dashboard pages should be visual with maximum 2 pages showing short visual summary of FullStack Developer skills by division on Projects, Theory, show % score for each project and 9 theoretiacl moules.
     - Thoeoretical elements on the final dashboard should also be alternatively grouped by 3 alternative criterea - "Developer Languages", "Frameworks/Liibraries" and "Developer tools"with appropriate grpahical representation.